LandonSchropp/generate/readme.md

 This project includes several generators.

+* [generator-init](packages/generator-init/readme.md): Sets up a brand-new Node.js repository.
+This
+  is similar to `yarn init`, but it includes different configuration and a few extras.
 * [generator-babel](packages/generator-babel/readme.md): Sets up Babel and optionally installs a few useful plugins I use often.
 * [generator-eslint](packages/generator-eslint/readme.md): Adds my personal ESLint configuration to